The Elusive Chanteuse Show: Synopsis

 During some shows, Carey sang All I Want for Christmas Is You and wore a 'Mrs. Claus' outfit.

 During her song, Thirsty, Carey would make trips around the audience with security guards, allowing the performer to be closer to the audience than ever before.
 Carey's costumes varied each show, usually staying somewhat similar.

+During the shows in Kuala Lumpur, Singapore, Taipei, Adelaide and Melbourne, Carey sang a rendition of "Lullaby of Birdland"; one of these live performances was included in her 2020 compilation The Rarities.

 Critical response

 Kenneth Chaw from The Star praised the performance in Kuala Lumpur writing that "it was clear the vocalist remains a master of her trade."
 Natasha Ann Zachariah from The Straits Times gave a positive review for the performance in Singapore, writing the singer "hit those delicious high octaves with ease, giving goosebumps, of the good kind."
 Alexa Villano from the Rappler wrote the singer's performance in Manila "gave Filipino fans a show they wouldn't soon forget at the Mall of Asia Arena."
 Candice Barnes from The Sydney Morning Herald gave the performance in Perth three stars writing the singer "seemed to enjoy making fun of herself, something well-received by the crowd, but delivered a few passive aggressive rants which hinted at her diva reputation."

 Matt Gilbertson from The Advertiser gave a positive review of the performance in Adelaide writing "the voice that we all came to adore throughout the ‘90s was back.
 She even hit those famous, piercingly high ‘whistle notes’ during "Emotions".
 Shuk-Wah Chung from The Guardian gave the performance in Sydney four out of five stars writing Carey "instantly redeemed herself with a trill here, a whispery vocal there and a gentle caress of those signature curves."
 Joanna Hunkin from The New Zealand Herald gave a positive review for the performance in Auckland writing Carey hit "the supersonic high notes" and "performed those signature vocal gymnastics with relative ease."
 Suzanne Simonot from The Daily Telegraph praised the performance in Brisbane writing the singer "hasn't just got it, she flaunts it.".